 Inflammation originates in the gut and spreads throughout the body from there.
 All chronic illness, no matter where it appears to stem from, can be traced back to poor gut health.
 Every single morsel of food you consume must pass through the gut, and because of this, every mouthful contributes to the overall condition.

 A diet full of natural, whole foods is recommended for good gut health.
 Anything without a label which is eaten in its most natural form should be a staple for every meal.
-Fruit (in moderation), vegetables, meat, salads and good fats (including raw nuts, avocado coconut oil) should all be on the menu in abundance and shouldn’t be feared based on their calorie content.
+Fruit (in moderation), vegetables, quality meats and good fats (including raw nuts, avocado and olive/coconut oils) should all be on the menu in abundance and shouldn’t be feared based on their calorie content.

 Inflammation fighting tip: Remove foods from your diet which contribute to inflammation.
-Refined carbohydrates (sugar, white bread, white rice, pasta, breakfast cereal and soft drinks) vegetable oils, and anything processed should all be off the menu for the majority of your meals.
+Refined carbohydrates (sugar, white bread, white rice, pasta, breakfast cereal and soft drinks) vegetable oils (sunflower, canola etc.), and anything processed should all be off the menu for the majority of your meals.
 There are plenty of replacements which nourish your gut, enhance your immune system, reduce inflammation and stabilise your weight in the process.
-Limit alcohol and birthday cake for the celebratory occasions as your body is equipped to process these on an infrequent basis.
+Limit alcohol and treats for the celebratory occasions as your body is equipped to process these on an infrequent basis.

 Stress promotes the production of the stress hormone, cortisol.
 You need cortisol because it keeps you safe in dangerous situations (helps you run fast if someone is chasing you for example) However, too much of it has a negative impact on the body and causes inflammation.